NUSTARS/atlas-payload-2026/README.md

 1. run this command based on how you cloned from the repo; if your not sure, you probably used the HTTPS.
 This should change your remote URL, so if you try to do a push or pull, this should take care of any potential URL related issues.
 (Make sure you open your terminal to the directory containing this repo)

-   SSH users: git remote set-url origin git@github.com:NUSTARS/atlas-payload-2026.git
+   <br>SSH users: git remote set-url origin git@github.com:NUSTARS/atlas-payload-2026.git

-   HTTPS: git remote set-url origin https://github.com/NUSTARS/atlas-payload-2026.git
+   <br>HTTPS: git remote set-url origin https://github.com/NUSTARS/atlas-payload-2026.git

-3. rename your folder in local end; when you do a git pull, your container folder is likely still named "Roll-Control"; rename it to "atlas-payload-2026" to avoid any confusion with the folder within the repo called "Roll-Control"
+2. rename your folder in local end; when you do a git pull, your container folder is likely still named "Roll-Control"; rename it to "atlas-payload-2026" to avoid any confusion with the folder within the repo called "Roll-Control"

-4. if you have made any changes that would result in a merge conflict when pulling, or you have changes that may get overriden with a git pull, try the trouble shooting method below
+3. if you have made any changes that would result in a merge conflict when pulling, or you have changes that may get overriden with a git pull, try the trouble shooting method below

-if you have any other issues, feel free to message one of the electrical nerds or the big bosses (Max/Bernie)
+if you have any merge conflicting or other issues, feel free to message one of the electrical nerds or the big bosses (Max/Bernie)

 Brute Force (slightly bullshit) Troubleshooting method: